 Yes it can.
 Keep the cook time the same, though you may need to simmer it longer after pressure cooking if you are doing that step to cook out some of the liquid.

-Can I use Frozen Strawberries?
+Can I use Frozen Strawberries for Jam?

 Yes.
 Be sure to get the unsweetened sliced kind.
 There may be a little more water in them, but you can cook it out or thicken with the corn starch slurry.